BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 ### **Annotation**

-This is the tool that is used to discover novel and known V(D)J segments, present on assembly data or contigs.
+This is the tool that is used to discover novel and known V(D)J segments, present in assembly data or contigs.
 It takes a generated assembly as fasta file, the assembly can either be phased or collapsed.
-You also need to add a library with known V(D)J segments, because novel segments are determined based on the segments.
-The type of receptor also need to be chosen either TCR or IG and lastly the species.
+You also need to add a library with known V(D)J segments because novel segments are determined based on the segments.
+The type of receptor also needs to be chosen, either TCR or IG, and lastly the species.
 The TCR version the best of the two because IG is still in BETA.
-The reason you need the choose the species and receptor is because the config file is generated based on these input, this is important for example the RSS validation.
+The reason you have to choose the species and receptor is because the config file is generated based on these input, this is important for example the RSS validation.
 By default, it uses minimap2, bowtie and bowtie2 to do annotation.
-This is the best set tools to discover because of the different length of V(D)J segments.
+This is the best set of tools to discover because of the different length of V(D)J segments.
 Minimap2 for the largest segments, the V (around 300 bps or larger), bowtie2 for the short segments, the J (between 50 bps to 300 bps) and lastly bowtie for the shortest sequences the D (between 1 and 50).

 #### annotation.py

 `annotation.py` is the main script activated when running the annotation tool.
 It starts by validating the user inputs.
-It wil cut out the desired region (TCR or IG) based on the flanking genes in the config file.
-Then if verifies if **report.xlsx** exists if this is not the case it will run the mapping script to perform V(D)J segment mapping using user-specified tools.
-After it it performs the BLAST to check the amount of divergence of the known segment, it will write the initial findings to the **annotation_report.xlsx**, **annotation_report_100%.xlsx** excel files and does RSS validation updates the previous mentioned files with the RSS validation.
+It will cut out the desired region (TCR or IG) based on the flanking genes in the config file.
+Then it verifies if **report.xlsx** exists.
+If this is not the case, it will run the mapping script to perform V(D)J segment mapping using user-specified tools.
+After it performs the BLAST to check the amount of divergence of the known segment, it will write the initial findings to the **annotation_report.xlsx**, **annotation_report_100%.xlsx** Excel files and does RSS validation updates the previous mentioned files with the RSS validation.
 This can be seen in the file name because it has a **_plus** suffix.
 The differed script will be explained below.

 #### map_genes.py

 In this script, the specified flanking genes from the config file are downloaded for the chosen species using the NCBI dataset package using the [download_flanking_genes](../scripts/map_genes.py#L60) function.
 Only the files containing the flanking genes are retained, while other unnecessary files are removed.

-Next all the flanking genes are combined using the [combine_genes](../scripts/map_genes.py#L102) function.
+Next, all the flanking genes are combined using the [combine_genes](../scripts/map_genes.py#L102) function.
 It processes the files, ensuring they are in the correct format, and merges them into the `all_genes.fna` file.
 We support multiple FASTA file extensions, such as `.fna`, `.fasta`, and `.fa`.
 If you need more or fewer extension types, you can easily [modify](../scripts/map_genes.py#126) the list of supported.

 Once the flanking gene files are combined, the script proceeds to map them to the user-specified assembly files using [`minimap2`](../scripts/map_genes.py#L167).
 The `-ax asm5` preset is selected because both the flanking genes and assembly files originate from the same species, ensuring a close match.
 The `--secondary=no` option is used to avoid duplicate entries of flanking genes.